 To the extent that someone is a little bit gay and a little bit straight, we can predict their testosterone levels.
 If you’re experiencing low testosterone, we can’t do anything.
 But if you’re experiencing high testosterone, you are probably having more sex with men.
 That’s because a lot of your testosterone is being used up for sex.
 We could predict that someone who is gay and who is experiencing more feminine feelings has more sex with men.
 I would say that if you’re looking for evidence, it’s that.
 People don’t believe me, and some people think that’s my attempt to pick on gay guys.
 That’s not it at all.
 I would encourage people to look into the research on this because it’s not a very well-known topic.

 Does Whey Protein Contain Creatine?

 Whey protein can be taken either in its liquid form or in powder form.
-You can either take it in the liquid form as opposed to the powder form.
+You can either take it in liquid form as opposed to powder form.
 The protein found in the liquid form is water-soluble, which means that this protein gets easily dissolved in the water and this becomes easy for you to take.
 But the protein found in the powder form is protein crystals and these protein crystals are not water-soluble.
 These protein crystals are very hard to dissolve in water.
-This is why whey protein that is in powder form is harder to digest than the liquid form.
+This is why whey protein that is in powder form is harder to digest than in liquid form.

-If you are taking a protein shake that is not the Whey Protein, make sure to take enough of the protein shake so that the protein powder does not get hard.
+If you are taking a protein shake that is not Whey Protein, make sure to take enough of the protein shake so that the protein powder does not get hard.
 Consequently, if you are taking Whey Protein without adding any whey, you might experience constipation.